Seiya Suzuki Player Props: Cubs vs. Marlins

-After hitting .297 with two doubles, five walks and five RBI in his past 10 games, Seiya Suzuki and the Chicago Cubs face the Miami Marlins (who will start Edward Cabrera) at 4:05 PM ET on Saturday.
+On Sunday, Seiya Suzuki (.243 batting average in his past 10 games, with two doubles, five walks and four RBI) and the Chicago Cubs play the Miami Marlins, whose starting pitcher will be Bryan Hoeing.
+First pitch is at 12:05 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Marlins.
+He had a one-hit showing in his most recent game (1-for-5) against the Marlins.

 Seiya Suzuki Game Info & Props vs. the Marlins